lucadibello/minum-refactoring/minum/docs/perf_data/database_speed_test.md

  *
  * a million writes in 500 milliseconds means 2 million writes in one sec.
  */
-logger.test("Just how fast is our minum.database?");{
+canonicalLogger.test("Just how fast is our minum.database?");{
-    // clear out the directory to start FileUtils.deleteDirectoryRecursivelyIfExists(foosDirectory, logger);
+    // clear out the directory to start FileUtils.deleteDirectoryRecursivelyIfExists(foosDirectory, canonicalLogger);
     final var db = new Db<Foo>(foosDirectory, context);
     MyThread.sleep(10);